-The first map shows the various towns in their circa 1757 condition.
-This map, an excrept from the Blanchard & Langdon map published in 1761, shows conditions at the end of the French & Indian War in New England (1756-1761.)
+The first map shows the various towns circa 1757.
+It is an excrept from the Blanchard & Langdon map published in 1761, showing conditions at the end of the French & Indian War in New England (1756-1761.)

-The last Indian attack in this area was in 1757, and peace was assured by 1760 when the Montreal was captured by the British.
-The next year New Hampshire issued new charters to area towns, as the 1753 charters had not been complied with due to the danger.
+Peace was assured by 1760 when the Montreal was captured by the British.
+The next year New Hampshire issued new charters to area towns, as the 1752 charters had not been complied with due to the danger.
 Chesterfield’s charter was issued in 1761.

 The map notes, “Captives have been carried by the Indians” on the Vermont side of the river opposite “No 4 Charles Town”.
 A substantial fort was built here above Fort Dummer to protect the settlers in Keene and other southerly towns.
 We call it “Fort No. 4” today, though earlier it was called the “Fort at Township No. Four”, the fourth of the line of towns established in 1736.

-Settlement grew rapidly after the area charters, and by 1767 there were enough towns that a group of them were grouped together with a new county – Cheshire County.
+Settlement grew rapidly after the area charters, and by 1767 there were enough towns that a group of them were grouped together to form the Cheshire County.
 Above map was sent as part of a manuscript to Concord.